Third Finger, Left Hand: Plot

-New York magazine editor Margot Sherwood "Merrick" (Myrna Loy) invents a husband (who is conveniently away in remote corners of the world) mainly to safeguard her job; the magazine publisher's jealous wife has had the last two women in her position fired after mere months.
+New York magazine editor Margot Sherwood "Merrick" invents a husband (who is conveniently away in remote corners of the world) mainly to safeguard her job; the magazine publisher's jealous wife has had the last two women in her position fired after mere months.
 It also comes in handy keeping aggressive men at bay, as Margot is determined to succeed in her career.
-Magazine photographer August Winkel (Felix Bressart) helps by writing letters supposedly from "Tony Merrick".
+Magazine photographer August Winkel helps by writing letters supposedly from "Tony Merrick".

 One day, she goes to meet a friend arriving on a passenger ship.
 However, when she enters her friend's cabin, she finds some paintings, but no friend.
-Soon after, art dealer Mr. Flandrin (Donald Meek) shows up to examine the works.
-Irritated by Flandrin's brusk attitude and certain that she can get a better deal for her friend, Margot orders him to leave.
-However, Margot's friend had gotten off at a prior stop, and the paintings actually belong to Jeff Thompson (Melvyn Douglas).
+Soon after, art dealer Mr. Flandrin shows up to examine the works.
+Irritated by Flandrin's brusque attitude and certain that she can get a better deal for her friend, Margot orders him to leave.
+However, Margot's friend had gotten off at a prior stop, and the paintings actually belong to Jeff Thompson.
 Jeff runs into Flandrin on deck, only to learn that the insulted dealer is no longer interested in selling his artwork.

 When Jeff confronts Margot, she promises to straighten things out.
 Masquerading as an enthusiastic rival dealer, she manipulates Flandrin into offering Jeff a much better deal than he had ever expected.
 Mollified, Jeff offers to take her out to dinner to celebrate.
-She declines, but when her lawyer boyfriend Philip Booth (Lee Bowman) has to cancel their date, she changes her mind.
+She declines, but when her lawyer boyfriend Philip Booth has to cancel their date, she changes her mind.